EquipableMC/SkBee-Continued/README.md

 # Continued Fork of SkBee
 Why did I fork SkBee?
-Well you see, Shane has recently said he would stop working on SkBee for reasons, read his statement [here](https://www.spigotmc.org/resources/skbee-skript-addon.75839/).
+Well you see, Shane has said he would stop working on SkBee for reasons, read his statement [here](https://www.spigotmc.org/resources/skbee-skript-addon.75839/).
 I have decided to continue this fork of SkBee as it is a useful plugin.
 Please note I will **NOT** add anymore features, I am just simply updating it to support latest versions of Minecraft & Skript.
 # SkBee-Continued

 **SkBee-Continued** is a Skript Addon which is a continued fork of [**SkBee**](https://github.com/ShaneBeee/SkBee) that aims to add more useful elements to [**Skript**](https://github.com/SkriptLang/Skript).